 I’ve been a full-time broadcaster and voiceover artist since 1992 with my background being in radio.
 My first job was reading the traffic news on local radio before having my own drive-time show.

-I spent time as a national radio newsreader on Virgin Radio (now Absolute) then in 1997 was offered the chance to be a flying eye traffic reporter over Birmingham then London from a twin-engined Piper Seneca aeroplane which I thought might be fun for six months.
+I then spent time as a national radio newsreader on Virgin Radio (now Absolute), then in 1997 was offered the chance to be a flying eye traffic reporter over Birmingham then London from a twin-engined Piper Seneca aeroplane which I thought might be fun for six months.

 Five years, half a million air miles, two engine failures (thankfully not at the same time) and countless near misses later, maybe it wasn’t such a bad thing that spotter planes ceased to be the fashion so I moved over to full-time voiceover work.

 These days you’ll hear my voice just about everywhere: